How to Remove PVC Glue

 Cutting back the PVC pipe to a new point is actually the best way to separate PVC pipes and remove the glue.
 Professional plumbers usually will cut away PVC pipe rather than try to separate it.
 PVC pipe is soft and easy to cut.
-Unlike copper pipe, it's inexpensive to replace.
+Unlike copper pipe, PVC is inexpensive to replace.

 Twist the PVC Pipe